ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 > ## External teaching materials
 > - [git-annex walkthrough from a cognitive scientist (full: 30 min)](https://github.com/jhamrick/git-annex-tutorial/blob/master/Tutorial%20on%20git-annex.ipynb) --
 > a Jupyter notebook; please go through all the items by running
-> the notebook cells or copy/pasting them into a terminal.
+> the notebook cells or copy/pasting them into a terminal
 > - [git-annex walkthrough (full: 10 min)](http://git-annex.branchable.com/walkthrough/) --
 > original git-annex walkthrough; go through all sections to see
-> which aspects previous walkthroughs did not cover.
+> which aspects previous walkthroughs did not cover
 > - (optional) [Another walkthrough on a typical use-case for sync'ing)](https://writequit.org/articles/getting-started-with-git-annex.html)
 {: .callout}